-- 1 Click w to display the Identity Manager Administration page. - 2 Open the driver set that contains the driver whose properties you want to edit: - 2a In the Administration list, click Identity Manager Overview. - 2b Click the Driver Sets tab. - 2c If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 2d Click the driver set to open the Driver Set Overview page. - 3 Locate the driver icon, then click the upper right corner of the driver icon to display the Actions menu. - 4 Click Edit properties to display the driver's properties page.
+- 1 Click Identity Manager Overview option under Administration. - 2 Open the driver set that contains the driver whose properties you want to edit: - 2a In the Administration list, click Identity Manager Overview. - 2b Click the Driver Sets tab. - 2c If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 2d Click the driver set to open the Driver Set Overview page. - 3 Locate the driver icon, then click the upper right corner of the driver icon to display the Actions menu. - 4 Click Edit properties to display the driver's properties page.
 By default, the Driver Configuration page is displayed.